Nenotriple/img-txt_viewer/docs/User_Guide.md

 With the primary text box in focus, press `CTRL+F` to highlight any duplicate words.

-- All matching words will be highlighted with the same color, but colors are randomized each time the hotkey is pressed.
+- All matching words will be highlighted with the same color.
-- This matches any duplicate string of text (minimum of 3 characters) and not just tags or words.
+- This matches any duplicate string of text (minimum of 3 characters), not just tags or words.
-- Words shorter than 3 characters or words that appear only once will not be highlighted.
-- Example text: "this cute **dog**, happy **dog**gy, small **dog**"
 - Also available via the primary text box right-click context menu.